inakizamores/Fullscreenify/README.md

     -   Handles user authentication with Spotify using the OAuth 2.0 flow.
     -   Implements a dedicated login screen that appears before the main content is loaded.
     -   Redirects users to the Spotify login page to grant access to their account.
-    -   Retrieves the access token after successful login and stores it in the browser's local storage.
+    -   Retrieves the access token and its expiration time after successful login and stores them in the browser's local storage.
+    -   Implements automatic token refresh using a hidden iframe:
+        -   A hidden iframe is created and loads the Spotify authorization URL with `show_dialog=false` to attempt silent re-authentication.
+        -   If the user is still logged into Spotify and the browser allows it, Spotify redirects back within the iframe without user interaction.
+        -   The main app window listens for a message from the iframe containing the new access token.
+        -   The access token and expiration time are updated in local storage.
+        -   This process is scheduled to run shortly before the current token expires.
+    -   Handles session expiration by detecting 401 errors from the Spotify API and displaying a re-authentication modal.
+    -   Provides a logout function that clears the stored token and expiration time.

 -   **API Interaction (`api.js`):**
     -   Communicates with the Spotify Web API to fetch data and control playback.